 Disclaimer: WordGrinder is beta software.
 It's under development and it has bugs.
 While it seems pretty solid in the author's experience, if you use it for real data it will probably crash, wipe it all, and shoot your dog.
 Use and enjoy, but with care.

-If you want assistance, or wish to make comments, suggestions, feature requests or simpy want to talk about it, then you're welcome to join the mailing list.
+If you want assistance, or wish to make comments, suggestions, feature requests or simpy want to talk about it, then you're welcome to file a Github issue, join the mailing list, or just email me directly.

 Note to Windows users: this section only applies if you want to compile WordGrinder from source, which you probably don't.